katerkalu/halffull_theme/README.md

 Author: Dion Tautkus (twitter.com/katerkalu).

-Current Version: 0.5
+Current Version: 0.7

 ---

-# New in 0.6
+# New in 0.7

-* Theme makes use of featherlight on post images now
+* Theme makes use of fontawesome icons and uses them for social media links and stuff
-* Theme uses baskerville font locally
-* some minor changes
-* come css fixes
+* some css stuff

 ---

 # Upcoming

-* To update the menu with the social links from the site settings
+* ~~To update the menu with the social links from the site settings~~
-* I might integrate some kind of iconset.
-But that a huuuge maaaayyyybe
+* ~~I might integrate some kind of iconset.
+But that a huuuge maaaayyyybe~~
-* Update the authorcard with the matching entries from the profile settings
+* ~~Update the authorcard with the matching entries from the profile settings~~
 * ~~Images in the post loop will get featherlight overlay~~
 * ~~Updating the theme options so you can use excerpts or full posts on the post lists~~
 * Choose wether to use a logo, or text for the main heading (this isn't working somehow right now, mainly because I'm fucking lazy)